kishantchem/pymatgen-learning/pipeline_pymatgen.md

     @property
     def abc(self):
         return (self._a, self._b, self._c)  # Read-only property
-5. Functions in Pymatgen
+# 5. Functions in Pymatgen
 Functions are used for various operations like reading, writing, analyzing structures.

-Example: Reading and Writing CIF Files python
+Example: Reading and Writing CIF Files
-CopyEdit

 from pymatgen.io.cif import CifWriter

 # Save structure to CIF